mtumilowicz/elasticsearch7-query-filter-aggregation-workshop/README.md

         * must appear in matching documents
         * score of the query will be ignored
         * considered for caching
+        * Elasticsearch constructs a bitset, which is a binary set of bits denoting whether the document matches this filter
     * should
         * should appear in the matching document
         * contributes to the score